awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-athena-workgroup-customercontentencryptionconfiguration.md

 ## Properties<a name="aws-properties-athena-workgroup-customercontentencryptionconfiguration-properties"></a>

 `KmsKey`  <a name="cfn-athena-workgroup-customercontentencryptionconfiguration-kmskey"></a>
-The KMS key that is used to encrypt the user's data stores in Athena\.
+The customer managed KMS key that is used to encrypt the user's data stores in Athena\.
 *Required*: Yes
 *Type*: String
 *Minimum*: `1`